 Drill Press Guards

-Drill press guards, which are a subcategory of machine guards, protect the hands and eyes of operators from cutting tools, cutting blades, grease, hot chips, oil and splash coolants.
+Drill press guards, which are a subcategory of machine guards, protect the hands and eyes of operators from cutting tools, cutting blades, grease, hot chips, oil, and splash coolants.
 According to the OSHA list, drill presses require guarding where work is performed when the material is being processed.
-Drill presses are usually large machines that are mounted to a workbench or the floor and made up of a few basic parts; the drill table, the drill itself, which is attached to a spindle, a base, a column and a motor.
-Drill presses work faster while putting less strain on the operator of the press then old fashioned hand drills.
-The drill heads may be switched out, and often are depending on the specifications of the product being drilled, and the guard must therefore be adjustable as well as clear.
-Drill presses are used to produce holes of precise depths and widths for construction workers, woodworkers, carpenters and machinists in a variety of industries.
-Metal, wood and plastic may all be drilled; varieties of these three materials may also make up the substance of the drill press guard, although it is commonly made out of a clear plastic.
+Drill presses are usually large machines mounted to a workbench or the floor and made up of a few basic parts; the drill table, the drill itself, which is attached to a spindle, a base, a column or a motor.
+Drill presses work faster while putting less strain on the press operator than old-fashioned hand drills.
+The drill heads may be switched out and often depend on the specifications of the product being drilled, and the guard must therefore be adjustable and clear.
+Drill presses are used to produce holes of precise depths and widths for construction workers, woodworkers, carpenters, and machinists in a variety of industries.
+Metal, wood, and plastic may all be drilled; varieties of these three materials may also make up the substance of the drill press guard, although it is commonly made out of clear plastic.